 Can you give us examples?
 When it came out in 2005, the Korg OASYS was the only keyboard to combine multiple synthesis technologies, an internal hard disk multitrack recorder, and tons of realtime controls in a single workstation.
 So it met conditions (1) and (2), even though it was expensive.
 The best clonewheel, digital stage piano, or virtual analog synth at a given time would also be an example of something getting a Key Buy on grounds of (2).
 In December 2013, we awarded a Key Buy to Apple Logic Pro X because of all the applications and software instruments it offered within one DAW product for $199, i.e. largely for reason (3).

 Who decides?
 It's a collaborative process.
 All Keyboard authors are thoroughly versed in the Key Buy criteria, and in the course of writing a review, the author is the first to nominate a product.
 The author tells the editors, and as we read the review, we discuss among ourselves and with our expert team of contributors, ask the author for clarifications, make comparisons to recent reviews of similar products, have a good, hard think about the current product landscape, and last but not least, try the product out for ourselves.
 Then we vote.

-There are also times when the editors nominate a for a Key Buy even if the initial idea didn't come from the review author.
+There are also times when the editors nominate a product for a Key Buy even if the initial idea didn't come from the review author.
 After that though, the process of interaction with the author, discussion, and voting is the same.